havvg/havvg.github.com/_posts/2012-11-03-how-to-extend-form-fields-in-symfony2.1.markdown

 See [autocomplete at whatwg] for more details on which types are available.

 This version removes the setting of an attribute on the form.
-This is possible, because the `buildView` now retrieves the provided `$options` directly, so no need anymore store the information twice.
+This is possible, because the `buildView` now retrieves the provided `$options` directly, so no need to store the information twice, anymore.

 {% highlight php %}
 <?php